Neokil/Gallery/README.md

 - **Photo filtering**: Filter by event or uploader
 - **Bulk download**: Download all or filtered photos as ZIP
 - **Automatic metadata generation**: Creates metadata for existing images on startup
+- **Automatic thumbnail generation**: Creates 300px thumbnails for fast gallery loading
+  - Thumbnails generated on upload and startup for existing images
+  - Maintains aspect ratio with high-quality JPEG compression
+  - Falls back to original image if thumbnail unavailable
 - **Metadata cleanup**: Removes orphaned metadata files automatically
 - **Responsive design**: Works on desktop and mobile
 - **Dark mode support**: Automatic based on system preference